dimitrifrazao/iogame/README.md

 Then navigate to /builds and run this command to start the server:<br />
 `node app.js`<br />

-The game is served on port 2000<br />
+The game is served on port 2000.<br />
 If you're running on your local machine then just open a tab in your browser and type:<br />
 localhost:2000<br />

-If you have this game running on a server than just go to <ip address>:2000 <br />
+If you have this game running on a server than just go to ipAddress:2000 <br />

 **GAME INPUTS & RULES:**

-wasd keys move your character around. arrow keys shoot bullets. keys 1-4 change weapon type.
+wasd keys move your character around.<br />
+arrow keys shoot bullets.<br />
+keys 1-4 change weapon type.<br />

-Colorful squares are players.
+Colorful squares are players.<br />
-Smaller colorful squares are bullets.
+Smaller colorful squares are bullets.<br />
-Black square are obstacles (rocks) that players & bullets can't go through.
+Black square are obstacles (rocks) that players & bullets can't go through.<br />

 - Each player starts with 11 hp.
 - Each time a player shoots a bullet he/she loses hp (the weapon bullet cost).